ondra-novak/gates_of_skeldal/README.md

 ## Goals

-1)  to rewrite all Intel 386 depend code to independed variant.
+ 1. to rewrite all Intel 386 depend code to independed variant.
-2)  tp rewrite all ASM code to C
+ 2. tp rewrite all ASM code to C
-3)  tp improve C code by using up C20 features (original is C89)
+ 3. tp improve C code by using up C20 features (original is C89)
-4)  a new code should be written in C++20
+ 4. a new code should be written in C++20
-5)  to fix all bugs, to run under valgrind and to use other tools to find bugs
+ 5. to fix all bugs, to run under valgrind and to use other tools to find bugs
-6)  to render using SDL - Fullscreen and Windowed
+ 6. to render using SDL - Fullscreen and Windowed z
-7)  to implement sounds and music using SDL sound library
+ 7. to implement sounds and music using SDL sound library
-8)  to define and polish platform API - to allow future ports.
+ 8. to define and polish platform API - to allow future ports.
-9)  Install/Setup GUI application - by using some platform independed library
+ 9. Install/Setup GUI application - by using some platform independed library
-10)  Target platforms: Windows, Ubuntu/Debian/Linux, MacOS.
+10. Target platforms: Windows, Ubuntu/Debian/Linux, MacOS.
-11)  ADV (custom adventure) support for existing adventures
+11. ADV (custom adventure) support for existing adventures
-12)  - later MapEdit and other tools
+12.  - later MapEdit and other tools

 ## Considered changes in the game
 1) Campaigns - the player will have saved games sorted by campaign and the number of saved positions in a campaign will not be limited.
 The only limitation will be the number of campaigns to 10, as the graphics only allow for 10 positions.